sysprog21/mado/README.md

 instead of visibly incorrect results.
 Smooth color gradations eliminate the need for dithering or other color-approximating schemes.

-Respectable CPU performance is expected, reducing the need to cache intermediate rendering results, such as glyph images for text.
-Supporting only one general performance class of drawing operations, `Mado` focuses on anti-aliased drawing, as supported CPUs are fast enough to make non-anti-aliased drawing irrelevant.
-Additionally, `Mado` does not rely on an FPU or heavy FPU emulations, using its own fixed-point arithmetic instead.
+`Mado` is designed to ensure respectable CPU performance, which mitigates the need for caching intermediate rendering results like glyph images for text.
+It supports only a single, general performance class of drawing operations, focusing exclusively on anti-aliased drawing.
+This focus is practical because the CPUs that `Mado` supports are sufficiently fast, rendering non-anti-aliased drawing obsolete.
+Moreover, `Mado` avoids reliance on a floating point unit (FPU) or extensive FPU emulation by employing its own fixed-point arithmetic for all necessary computations.
+This approach extends to nearly all of `Mado`'s optional components as well.
+For specific tasks such as subpixel font layout and alpha blending, `Mado` utilizes fixed-point math, ensuring that it remains efficient even on CPUs without an FPU.

 These environmental limitations enable `Mado` to provide significant functionality with minimal wasted code.
 Unlike window systems designed for